EliasVansteenkiste/coding_challenge/README.md

 Another idea is to start from the o-contour based mask and erode the border away from the mask.
 We could repeatedly do small disk erosions and check if the included border pixels have different pixel values.
 The treshold is again a parameter that is hard to tune.
 Another limitation of this method is that it assumes that the thickness of the border of the ventricle is equal in all the areas.

+If we are able to achieve some basic quality level contours with some heuristic method, it is always advantageous to train a segmentation network, because it is typically better at generalizing.
+Segmentation networks typically neglect small problems like issue nr.
+1 which is that some o-contours not completely fit the border of the ventricle.